 The working environment in the western world can be quite different from that in other parts of the world.
 The physical environment is, naturally, different but don’t under-estimate the cultural differences and how they might impact your projects.
 It may not be enough just to provide a Spanish voice over or a French voice over, for example, on video resources and think you have the Spanish speakers and French speakers covered.
 Working hours and days may vary as may holiday entitlements and expectations.
 What might be a working day in the UK or USA may be a religious or public holiday in other parts of the world and these need to be respected.

-Even more important is the way people at different levels of seniority speak to each other.
+Even more important is the way people at different levels of seniority communicate with each other.
 I some countries relationships can be quite relaxed between managers and team members but in others there are formal barriers that cannot be crossed.
 Bear in mind too that in some cultures team members may not want to highlight problems to their seniors so issues with project progress, for instance, can go unreported until it becomes a major problem.

 Clearly there are time differences in different countries but it is essential to find at least an hour in everyone’s working day when a regular meeting can be held without impinging excessively on the personal time of any one group.
 Try to hold conference calls at the start of your working day and the end of the team’s day.
 Take it in turns to be the location arriving early or staying late for these critical meetings.
 Put in place a process where everyone knows the current status of all activities without having to rely on phone calls or emails.
 Project apps such as Trello, Asana or Basecamp can help here. you both give each other daily updates, via email or the project management software you use, for example.
 If regional working days never overlap the process of maintaining current status and recording issues becomes even more important to delivering a successful remote project.